teddygizachew/SimpleTodo/README.md

 The following **additional** features are implemented:

 * [x] App is further styled with colors
+* [x] The item to be added in the list must contain a string.
+If empty, user will see "Nothing to add" message.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: